-Pasttime Sports - Designed to introduce the student to a wide variety of sports, physical education and skills.
+ART 1411 Manuscript Writing - A course designed to improve cursive and manuscript writing; speed and legibility; explore children's writing books and literature on handwriting; and apply principles of teaching writing to children.
+Two hours; 1 credit.
+EDU 2213 Practicum in Child Development - This course consists of a critical analysis of the materials, methods and laboratory equipment used in stimulating readiness in the Language Arts.
+Emphasis is placed on the proper socialization of the children in the classroom.
+Experiences in oral English and lesson planning are included.
+Five hours; 3 credits.
+ENG 2713 Literature for Children - This course is designed to acquaint students of Early Childhood Education with children's literature.
+Reading and telling stories to children are emphasized.
+Films of children's stories are observed and evaluated.
+Three hours; 3 credits.
+HPR 2723 Pasttime Sports - Designed to introduce the student to a wide variety of sports, physical education and skills.
 A brief history of sports, selection and care of equipment, basic rules, fundamentals, techniques, strategies, safety precautions and terminology for various sport activities are important aspects of the course.
 Three hours; 3 credits.

-Library Technolo ogy LTY 1113 Introduction to Library Service - Ageneral introductory course designed to introduce students to the various types of libraries, the library's role as a social institution, the philosophy of library service and some of the basic tools, techniques and guest lectures.
+Libro ry Technol ngv LTY Introduction to Library Service - A general introductory course designed to introduce students to the various types of libraries, the library's role as a social institution, the philosophy of library service and some of the basic tools, techniques and lectures.
+Five hours; 3 credits.
 LTY 1213 Library Resources - A course designed to prepare the student to support the professional librarian in resource work, introduces library resources, teaches the use of basic resource tools; special emphasis is placed on resources in all types of school libraries.
-Three hours; 3 credits.
-LTY 1313 Acquisition and Circulation Techniques - A course designed to prepare the student to support the professional librarian in the areas of acquisition, order forms, circulation systems and circulation desk work.
-Three hours; 3 credits.
+Five hours; 3 credits.
+LTY 1313 Acquisition and Circulation Techniques - A course designed to prepare the student to support the professional librarian in the areas of acquisi- tion, order forms, circulation systems and circulation desk work.
+Four hours; 3 credits.
 LTY 1413 Public Library Service - A study of public library work and its broad fields of services preparing the student for real jobs in public library services.
-Promotions are based on the community's needs, organizations, finances, public relations, personnel, public agencies and providing services to the underserved and unserved.
+Promotions are based on the community's new organizations, finances, public relations, personnel, public agencies and providing services to the underserved and unserved.
 Three hours; 3 credits.
-LTY 2113 See atlached sheet Communication to Educational Media Eggingment and Communication and Mass Media - A study of communications processes including the history, controls, ethics and responsibilities in the mass media.
-The current effects of communication technology on education and society are also stressed.
-Three hours; 3 credits.
-LTY 2213 Education Media Equipment and Materials - A course designed to train students in the area of acquisition, maintenance and operation of media hardware.
-It is also designed to train the students to meet the audio visual needs which may arise in any library where non-book media is not the prime objective in acquisitions and services.
-Three hours; 3 credits.
-LTY 2313 Library Technical Processing - A course designed to prepare the student to support the professional librarian in the following areas of technical services: preparing materials using the Dewey Decimal classification and the Library of Congress classification; typing and filing cards, introduction to subject heading theory and use, and maintenance of shelf lists and other files.
-Three hours; 3 credits.
+LTY 2113 Introduction to Educational Media Equipment and Materials - A general introductory course designed to introduce students to the study of communication; its history, controls, ethics and responsibilities in the mass media; as well as provide an introduction to the use of various types of educational media.
+Five hours; 3 credits.
+LTY 2213 Educational Media Equipment and Materials - A course designed to train students in the area of acq and maintenance of media students to meet the audiovisual needs which may arise in a the prime objective in acquisitions.
+A course designed to and maintenance of media students to meet the audiovisual needs which may arise in a the prime objective in acquisitions.

+to support the professional librarian in the following areas of technical services: preparing materials using the Dewey Decimal classification and the Library of Congress classification; typing and filing cards, introduction to subject heading theory and use, and maintenance of shelf lists and other files.
+Five hours; 3 credits.

 LTY 2413 Intern in Library Services - A course designed to give students practical experience in all of the areas of library work, including acquisition, processing and circulation.
+Six hours; 3 credits.

 LTY 2423 Intern in Library Services - A continuation of LTY 2413.
-Three hours; 3 credits.
+Six hours; 3 credits.